Hospital says doctor accused of ordering dozens of fatal doses should have been removed faster

 Breaking News Emails

-In addition, officials at the Mount Carmel Health System in Columbus said it had found seven more cases in which patients were given "excessive doses of pain medication" ordered by Dr. William Husel, bringing the total number of patients affected to 34.
+In addition, officials at the Mount Carmel Health System in Columbus said it had found seven more cases in which patients of Dr. William Husel were given "excessive doses of pain medication," bringing the total number of people affected to 34.

 The latest revelations come as the hospital conducts an investigation into how 27 patients treated by Husel in the intensive care unit were apparently given high doses of painkillers before they died, and how he was able to order those doses without being stopped.
 The hospital said last week that Husel was fired and that it had removed 20 employees from patient care pending further review.